HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
 Domain Users are also created if a ```domain_users_list``` CSV file is specified.
 The Domain Controller is given a static IP (configurable).

-A Cloud Access Connector is created and registers itself with the CAM service with the given Token and PCoIP Registration code.
+A Cloud Access Connector is created and registers itself with the CAS Manager service with the given token and PCoIP registration code.

 Multiple domain-joined workstations and Cloud Access Connectors can be optionally created, specified by the following respective parameters:
 - ```workstations```: List of objects, where each object defines a workstation